1991 From Worst to First

 Stolen from Montreal was Otis Nixon, a part-time performer who in eight previous years was all run, no hit.
 In Atlanta, Nixon suddenly developed into a top-flight, everyday leadoff artist, batting .295 with 72 steals.
 But Nixon’s value was dwarfed by what Terry Pendleton would give to the Braves.
 A respectable ballplayer who endured rocky times of late—bottoming out in 1990 with a career-low .230 average—the more relaxed and patient Pendleton turned his $1.7 million Atlanta salary from an extravagance to a bargain, leading the NL with 187 hits and a .319 batting average.
 He added personal highs in all power categories, including home runs (22), and become the spiritual anchor of a baseball revival in the Deep South.

-Atlanta started well but entered the all-star break at 39-40, 9.5 games behind the front-running Los Angeles Dodgers in the NL West.
-Skeptics sensed the Braves had played over their heads and were coming back down to hard earth, but instead the Braves were ready to go full throttle with a second wind—building up confidence while narrowing the Dodger lead.
+Atlanta started well but entered the All-Star break at 39-40, 9.5 games behind the front-running Los Angeles Dodgers in the NL West.
+Skeptics sensed that Atlanta had played over its head and was coming back down to hard earth, but instead the Braves were ready to go full throttle with a second wind—building up confidence while narrowing the Dodgers’ lead.
 From mid-August, the Braves would engage the Dodgers in a seesaw dogfight to the wire, where Atlanta would take the WestWhile the Braves were going worst-to-first, the Cincinnati Reds headed in the opposite direction; at 74-88, the Reds produced the worst record by a defending World Series champion to date. by a game thanks to an eight-game win streak in late September.

 The Pittsburgh Pirates reached the NLCS for the second straight year, this time with considerable ease—topping second-place St. LouisThe Pirates kept the Cardinals, the NL East doormats of 1990, from becoming baseball’s third worst-to-first ballclub in 1991. with the majors’ best record at 98-64.
 Harmony had little to do with it.
 Star slugger Bobby Bonilla (.302, 18 home runs, 100 RBIs) was certain to leave the financially-challenged Pirates at the end of the year, and all-world Barry Bonds (.292, 25 homers, 116 RBIs) was sure to follow—especially after a spring training meltdown with manager Jim Leyland that was caught on camera.

 All this, and the Pirates still nearly slipped past Atlanta.
 They took a three-games-to-two lead home to Pittsburgh and needed just that one win.
 They couldn’t even get one run.
-Steve Avery, who pitched 16.1 scoreless innings over two sensational starts for the Braves, kept the Bucs locked down in a 1-0 Game Six win, and John Smoltz fired a six-hit, 4-0 shutout to send the Braves, one year removed as baseball’s worst team, to the Fall Classic.
+Steve Avery, who pitched 16.1 scoreless innings over two sensational starts for the Braves, kept the Bucs locked down in a 1-0 Game Six win and, in Game Seven, John Smoltz fired a six-hit, 4-0 shutout to send the Braves, one year removed as baseball’s worst team, to the Fall Classic.

 Jack Morris eyed making his second straight start on three days’ rest for the winner-take-all finale, but he had to talk Minnesota manager Tom Kelly into it—reminding him that his next start would be on 150 days’ rest.
 Kelly obliged, and Morris proceeded to deliver one of baseball’s greatest pitching performances.
 But John Smoltz wasn’t going to make it easy for him.